 6. “Honesty is my greatest strength.
 I can understand my own limits, and if a workload overwhelms me, I always let my supervisor know.
 If I cannot understand something, I ask my coworkers for an opportunity to grow.” – Shows honesty.

-Sample answers to the question: What are your good weaknesses?
+Sample answers to the question: What are your greatest weaknesses?

 1. “My last position focused mainly on coding in Python, so I do not have much experience in C++.
 My only experience with C++ was over 10 years ago when I took an introductory course in university.” – Shows a lack of technical skills.